MatiasHiltunen/smdp/README.md

-# Yet Another Markdown Parser
+# Small Markdown Parser

-This repository contains an experimental Markdown parser written in TypeScript.
+Experimental 'batteries included' client-side markdown parser & renderer written in pure TypeScript.

+## Background

+_There are already many excellent, battle-tested markdown parsing / rendering libraries and utilities available in js/ts ecosystem.
+However, none of those were fully suitable for me in my daily work in another contexts where ease of use, lightness and privacy are essential requirements._

+- So, I decided to create a tool that would allow me to visualize any markdown in an accessible way with as little effort as possible.
+This also worked as a nice reminder and bit of a learning experience in working with modern js/ts lower level capabilities, and I think this can work also as an example of how JIT-compiled javaScript can take an advantage of contiguous memory layout for storing state.
+Although not optimized yet, it can already make a quite a difference in performance and memory usage.

+I have tried this with quite large .md files (+100Mb), that contained pretty much only code.
+As the basic syntax-highlighting is built-in and those blocks are fairly heavy to render, they performed surprisingly well, even _on my phone_.

+As an example to use the parser/renderer I created small service [md2.at](https://md2.at) which is just a client-side typescript on free static hosting (render.com).
+This small "service" allows me to append any publicly available .md -file into the service's url and I get shareable/embeddable visualization for that markdown.

+This example service is still in very early stages but it is going to stay

+Aimed for making markdown visualizations more accessible while maintaining efficiency and privacy.

+- Zero external dependencies in build

 The implementation keeps external dependencies out of the hot path and focuses on predictable, byte-level processing.
 Both HTML and Canvas renderers are included so the same parse result can be examined in different output backends.

-The project is still in an early phase; the public API and packaging will evolve before the planned npm publication later this year.
-The intent is not to compete with broad Markdown frameworks but to provide accessible visualisation while keeping the ratio between performance and supported features reasonable.
+The project is still in an early phase, the public API and packaging will evolve before the planned publication later this year.

+The intent of this repository is not to compete with broad Markdown frameworks but to provide accessible visualisation while keeping the ratio between performance and supported features reasonable.

 ## Capabilities